POAs and SMSFs

 Criterion 2: Central Management and Control (CM&C)

-The second criterion focuses on where the central management and control (CM&C) of the SMSF occurs.
-CM&C should ordinarily take place in Australia, even if there’s a temporary absence overseas.
+The second criterion focuses on where the SMSF’s central management and control (CM&C) occurs.
+CM&C should ordinarily happen in Australia, even with a temporary absence overseas.
 A “safe harbour” provision (Section 295-95(4) Income Tax Assessment Act 1997) allows a temporary absence without jeopardising CM&C in Australia.

-But check with your accountant as to whether the CM&C automatically fails after you leave Australia.
+Could you check with your accountant to see whether the CM&C fails automatically after leaving Australia?
 The safe harbour does not guarantee compliance.
 Demonstrating the temporary nature of the absence is pivotal.

-Assessing CM&C requires careful consideration, involving factors such as the interpretation of “ordinarily” and “temporary absence.”
-The Australian Taxation Office (ATO) defines CM&C through the strategic, high-level decision-making processes of the fund.
+Assessing CM&C requires careful consideration, involving factors such as interpreting “ordinarily” and “temporary absence.”
+The Australian Taxation Office (ATO) defines CM&C through the fund’s strategic, high-level decision-making processes.
 This encompasses duties like formulating investment strategies, reviewing performance, and determining asset allocation for member benefits.

 Criterion 3: “Active Member” Test